MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-edit-order-sales.md

 1. Select the Site map icon ![Site Map icon.](media/site-map-icon.png "Site map icon"), and then select **Quotes**.

-2. Select the quote you want to create an order from.
+2. Select the quote you want to create an order for.

 3. On the command bar, select **Activate Quote**.